RIOT-OS/RIOT/examples/gnrc_xbee_border_router/README.md

 with an IPv6 capable network device.
 In this case, specify the target platform as `make BOARD=myplatform`.

-If XBee is connected to a UART port other than 0, change `XBEE_UART` variable in the Makefile.
-If the baudrate is other than 9600, configure it in `xbee_params.h`.
+If XBee is connected to a UART port other than 0, change `XBEE_PARAM_UART` variable in the Makefile.
+If the baudrate is other than 9600, change `XBEE_PARAM_BR`.

 ![organization of modules and devices](img/page_001.png)